• Skip to primary navigation

 Shuttles are common for long-distance travel in Guatemala.
 You’ll see a lot of chicken buses for which you can expect to pay anything from 10-30GTQ.
 There’s an abundance of travel agents offering shuttle buses to all of the locations in this guide.
 Most advertise the prices in $US.

-With entrance fees, rentals, classes, tours all adding up, you can expect to pay anything from 50GTQ for entrance to a historical or natural attraction.
-For example, entrance to Semuc Champey is 50GTQ, and the entrance fee to visit the Tikal ruins in Flores is only 150GTQ per person.
+With entrance fees, rentals, classes, tours all adding up, you can expect to pay anything from 50GTQ for entry to a historical or natural attraction.
+E.g. entrance to Semuc Champey is 50GTQ, and the entry fee to visit the Tikal ruins in Flores is only 150GTQ per person.

 Try food from a traditional Guatemalan bakery.
 I recommend Pan Colonial – here you’ll find a good selection of pastries.